muraliadithya/FOSSIL/README.md

 - (Sp ...) - the `support` operator.
 The support of ab FL term/formula is the portion of the heap upon which the formula depends.
 - (antiSp ...) - the `cloud` operator.
 A clouded FL term/formula acts as if it is supportless, i.e (Sp (antSp ...)) is empty.

-See [cite paper] for the syntax of FL.
+Please see the paper for the syntax of FL.

 A singly linked list can be defined as follows:
 > (RecDef (List x) (ite (= x nil) True (and (List (next x)) (not (IsMember x (Sp (List (antiSp (next x)))))))))